Battle of Sedan (1940): French forces

 The organisation of the French 55th Infantry Division was chaotic.
 Most units had been involved in construction work and were constantly moved to different tactical positions.
 Of the nine companies in position by 10 May, only a few had been holding their respective positions for even a few days and were not familiar with them.
-One of the premier infantry regiments, the 213th Infantry Regiment, was removed from the line altogether and was replaced with the 331st Regiment.
-In some cases, Infantry regiments were made up of several different companies from several different battalions from different regiments.
-For example, the 295th Infantry Regiment's 6th Company, 2nd Battalion, was made up of four different companies which were drawn from three different battalions belonging to three different regiments.
+One of the premier infantry regiments, the 213th Infantry Regiment, was removed from the line altogether and replaced by the 331st Regiment.
+In some cases, infantry regiments were made up of several companies from different battalions from different regiments.
+For example, the 295th Infantry Regiment's 6th Company, 2nd Battalion, was made up of four companies which were drawn from three different battalions belonging to three different regiments.

 Such actions damaged the cohesion of the units that were initially strong.
 The 147th Fortress Regiment was the backbone of the 55th Infantry Division and was to occupy the bunker positions on the Meuse.
 At the start of mobilisation, the unit had high morale and very good cohesion.
 Because of the constant changes in organisation, however, the unit's battalions were "torn apart again and again".

 To relieve the 55th Infantry Division, the French 71st Infantry Division was ordered out of reserve and into the frontline.
 The presence of the 71st Infantry shortened the front from 20 to 14 km along the Meuse.
-This would increase the density of fighting strength in the immediate area, but such a move was only partially complete by 10 May, as it was scheduled to be completed on 13–14 May, three days after the German attack.
+This would increase the density of fighting strength in the immediate area, but the move was only partially done by 10 May, as it was scheduled to be completed on 13–14 May, three days after the German attack.
 Although the two divisions had 174 artillery pieces, more than the German forces opposing them, they had to share that force between them.
-Both divisions were short of anti-tank and anti-aircraft guns, a critical short-coming.
+Both divisions were short of anti-tank and anti-aircraft guns, a critical shortcoming.